Blogless Knitting

 And today I have also been working on my very own snowflake design.
 It crochets up very quickly.
 As I’m snowed in, I used the smallest hook I could find at the moment, which is a size G/4.00MM hook.
 The finished snowflake ended up being about 3.5 inches across.
 Of course, the beauty of these small crocheted snowflakes is that you can use whatever size hook and crochet thread you like—the many combinations of thread colors and hook size ensure that each snowflake you make will be a little different from the other, just like real snowflakes.

-You can download the pattern for free on Ravelry.
+You can download the pattern for Ravelry.

 Here's the link: A Christmas Snowflake.